 Two randomized, active controlled trials of cIAI were performed.
-A double-blind trial was conducted primarily in North America to compare the efficacy of sequential IV/PO AVELOX 400 mg QD for 5-14 days to IV/ piperacillin/tazobactam followed by PO amoxicillin/clavulanic acid in the treatment of patients with cIAI, including peritonitis, abscesses, appendicitis with perforation, and bowel perforation.
+A double-blind trial was conducted primarily in North America to compare the efficacy of sequential intravenous/oral AVELOX 400 mg once a day for 5–14 days to intravenous/piperacillin/tazobactam followed by oral amoxicillin/clavulanic acid in the treatment of patients with cIAI, including peritonitis, abscesses, appendicitis with perforation, and bowel perforation.
 This study enrolled 681 patients, 379 of which were considered clinically evaluable.
-A second open-label international study compared AVELOX 400 mg QD for 5-14 days to IV ceftriaxone plus IV metronidazole followed by PO amoxicillin/clavulanic acid in the treatment of patients with cIAI.
+A second open-label international study compared AVELOX 400 mg once a day for 5–14 days to intravenous ceftriaxone plus intravenous metronidazole followed by oral amoxicillin/clavulanic acid in the treatment of patients with cIAI.
 This study enrolled 595 patients, 511 of which were considered clinically evaluable.
-The clinically evaluable population consisted of subjects with a surgically confirmed complicated infection, at least 5 days of treatment and a 25-50 day follow-up assessment for patients at the Test of Cure visit.
+The clinically evaluable population consisted of subjects with a surgically confirmed complicated infection, at least 5 days of treatment and a 25–50 day follow-up assessment for patients at the Test of Cure visit.
 The overall clinical success rates in the clinically evaluable patients are shown in Table 16.

-1. Clinical and Laboratory Standards Institute (CLSI), Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically 9th edition.
-Approved Standard CLSI Document M7-A9, CLSI, 950 West Valley Rd., Suite 2500, Wayne, PA 19087, 2012.
+1. Clinical and Laboratory Standards Institute (CLSI), Methods for Dilution Antimicrobial Susceptibility Tests for Bacteria That Grow Aerobically Approved Standard – Tenth Edition.
+CLSI Document M7-A10 , CLSI, 950 West Valley Rd., Suite 2500, Wayne, PA 19087, USA.

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Avelox Information